tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

-# Week07 Python Boot Camp II: Writing Good Code
+# Week12 Python Boot Camp III: Writing Good Code

-### Assignment6 is due at the beginning of this lecture
+### Assignment 11 is due at the beginning of this lecture

 ## Computer Preparation